 - Warm the water to proof yeast (between 105 & 110 F/38 C)

 - Move oven rack to lower third of oven, place a baking stone on the rack

 - Sprinkle flour on the linen-lined proofing basket or bowl

-- Ground flax seed if using whole seeds
+- Grind flax seed if using whole seeds

 Choose Gluten Free, Organic and Non-GMO Ingredients.